Search

 6. A student dismissed from the program for the second time may reapply after three (3) years.

-The student will be provided with written notification that he/she has been placed on academic probation, or has been dismissed from the program for academic reasons.
-The notification will include details of any corrective actions expected, as well as the written procedural steps to appeal the decision.
+The student will be provided with written notification that he/she has been placed on academic probation or has been dismissed from the program for academic reasons.
+The notification will include details about the status and how to retake the class or return to the program, as well as information on how to appeal the decision.

 Students may appeal an academic probation, or dismissal decision.
 The appeal must be based on the ground that the school made an error in calculating the student’s course grade.
-The student must demonstrate that the academic probation, or dismissal decision was due to a grade calculation error.
 It is the student’s burden to demonstrate that he/she scored 79.5% or better in the course and should not have been placed on Academic Probation or dismissed from the program.

-The appeal must be in writing and received by the school within 3 business days of the student’s receipt of notification of the probation, or dismissal decision.
-Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.
+The appeal must be in writing and received by the school within 5 business days of the student’s receipt of notification of the probation or dismissal decision.
+Failure to file a written request within the specified time will constitute a waiver of the right to an appeal.

-The appeal shall be reviewed by the Admissions, Progression, Graduation (APG) committee, which is comprised of the Deputy Executive Director-Academic, Dean for Student Support, Deputy Director, and, when possible, a faculty member.
-The APG shall review the student’s academic record, information offered by the Deputy Executive Director-Academic regarding the grounds for dismissal, any response made by the student, and additional information which the APG may request.
-The APG will make a final decision in the matter after reviewing the appeal.
+The appeal shall be reviewed by the Academic Review Committee (ARC), which is comprised of the President, Director of Education, Deputy Executive Director, and, when possible, a faculty member.
+The ARC shall review the student’s academic record, information offered by the Director of Education regarding the grounds for dismissal, any response made by the student, and additional information the ARC may request.
+The ARC will make a final decision in the matter after reviewing the appeal.

 Information about how a leave of absence impacts the repayment of a student loan can be found in the section: Consequences of an Academic/FSA Leave of Absence or Withdrawal on Repayment of Student Loan.